Introduction

 Congratulations!
 Your baby has officially reached a major milestone.
-Is your baby showing signs of readiness and you are wondering how to start solids?
+Is your baby showing signs of readiness, and you are wondering how to start solids?

-What are the Signs of Readiness Before You Start Solids?
+What are the signs of readiness?

 - Steady head control